Harman Grisewood

-Harman Joseph Gerard Grisewood, CBE (8 February 1906 – 8 January 1997) was an English radio actor, radio and television executive, novelist and non-fiction writer.
+Harman Joseph Gerard Grisewood (8 February 1906 – 8 January 1997) was an English radio actor, radio and television executive, novelist and non-fiction writer.
 He acted as literary executor to the poet David Jones, a lifelong friend.

 He was educated at Ampleforth College and Worcester College, Oxford.
 He joined the young BBC not long after graduating in 1927.
 He was controller of the BBC Third Programme from 1948 to 1952.
 He is credited with the idea in 1966 for The Money Programme.

 In 1960 he was awarded the Order of the British Empire (CBE) and also became a Knight of Grace and Devotion (Knight of Magistral Grace) of the Sovereign Military Order of Malta.